Particular/docs.particular.net/samples/saga/nh-custom-sagafinder/sample.md

 ## Code walk-through

-When the default Saga message mappings do not satisfy our needs custom logic can be put in place to allow NServiceBus to find a saga data instance based on which logic best suites our environment.
+When the default Saga message mappings do not satisfy our needs custom logic can be put in place to allow NServiceBus to find a saga data instance based on which logic best suits our environment.

 This sample shows how to perform custom saga finding logic based on custom query logic.